cvat-ai/cvat/cvat/apps/documentation/installation_automatic_annotation.md

   functions.
 Download [version 1.5.8](https://github.com/nuclio/nuclio/releases).
-  It is important that the version you download matches the version in [docker-compose.serverless.yml](/components/serverless/docker-compose.serverless.yml) when you downloaded the nuclio give them proper permission and do a softlin
+  It is important that the version you download matches the version in [docker-compose.serverless.yml](/components/serverless/docker-compose.serverless.yml) when you downloaded the nuclio give them proper permission and do a softlink
   ```
   sudo chmod +x nuctl-<version>-linux-amd64
   sudo ln -sf $(pwd)/nuctl-<version>-linux-amd64 /usr/local/bin/nuctl